 Your provider will discuss your symptoms and request a urine sample at your visit.
 The sample will be sent to a lab and analyzed for white blood cells, red blood cells, and bacteria.
 This helps your doctor know which type of bacteria is present and what medication will be the most effective in treating your UTI.

-Recurrent urinary tract infections are typically defined as 2 or more culture-proven infections in six months or greater than 3 culture-proven infections in one year.
+Recurrent urinary tract infections are typically defined as two or more culture-proven infections in six months or greater than 3 in one year.
 A urogynecologist can provide a workup to determine the cause of the recurrent infections, and there are a variety of therapies available for treatment.

 If you are experiencing discomfort while urinating or have other concerns, schedule an appointment with your doctor today.